PARR (Par Pacific Holdings Inc.): Time to Pay Attention? - The Dwinnex

-The price of Par Pacific Holdings Inc. (NYSE: PARR) closed at $21.17 in the last session, up 1.10% from day before closing price of $20.94.
-In other words, the price has increased by $+0.23 from its previous closing price.
-On the day, 511561 shares were traded.
-PARR stock price reached its highest trading level at $21.38 during the session, while it also had its lowest trading level at $20.72.
+The price of Par Pacific Holdings Inc. (NYSE: PARR) closed at $20.69 in the last session, down -1.85% from day before closing price of $21.08.
+In other words, the price has decreased by -$0.39 from its previous closing price.
+On the day, 680496 shares were traded.
+PARR stock price reached its highest trading level at $21.50 during the session, while it also had its lowest trading level at $20.61.

 5 Undervalued Stocks For 2023